nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 ### Chrome Dev Tools

-The Network tab shows the SearchOverrideJs.js file has indeed been loaded.
+The Network tab shows the SearchOverrideJs.js file has indeed been loaded, showing me that the component is operating as expected.

 **Invoking this within the Chrome Console:**